2017-fall-os/shell-kvillanueva/shell/README.md

 •Compilation: With Makefile in the same directory, type make to compile files •Run: After compilation, type ./test, and the program will run.
-•Test: Commands of the type /bin/ls wokr correctly.
-Single commands of the type ls do not mirror /bin commands.
+•Test: Commands of the type /bin/ls and ls work correctly.
+Pipe commands work; however they will exit the shell upon completion.
-Enterring hi will test running an executable file.
+Enterring "hi" will test running an executable file within the shell.
 •Type exit to exit shell